xukgo/xmlDeserializer/README.md

 fill struct filed from XML easily in go,It is very important that it support interface field.

 The xmlDeserializer package is a lightweight, pure go package that deserializer XML to an object.
 Its design was inspired by my previous job about java xml.
+Because golang's reflection function is not as powerful as java,I found a tool that can deserialize the interface and couldn't find it for a long time.
+Now I write one myself with registered factory mode.

 Some of the package's capabilities and features: